Locations:

 The kneeling position, also known as “on hands and knees” or “on all fours,” can help relieve back pain that can accompany labor.
 For added support in this position, lie over pillows, a birthing ball or a couch.

-“The hands-and-knees position is great for people with back labor, which is common when the baby is sunny side up, with the back of its head pressing into your lower spine,” Stiltner says.
-“Getting on your hands and knees encourages the baby to rotate and face downward.
+“The hands-and-knees position is great if you have back labor, which is common when the fetus is sunny side up, with the back of its head pressing into your lower spine,” Stiltner says.
+“Getting on your hands and knees encourages the fetus to rotate and face downward.
 It also takes pressure off your back.”

 Advertisement